CEDL2017/homework1/results/index.md

 ## Implementation

-I've conducted experiment on two different models: Inception-Resnet and vgg16.
+I've conducted experiment on two different models: **Inception-Resnet and vgg16**.
 The performance of Inception-Resnet is very depressing, and vgg16 is easier to train.
 I'll discuss them repsectively in the following.